-UOSA's Board of Directors endorsed a Capital Improvement Plan (CIP) Update in February 2022 that addresses UOSA's capital requirements through 2031.
+UOSA's Board of Directors endorsed a Capital Improvement Plan (CIP) Update in February 2023 that addresses UOSA's capital requirements through 2032.
 The CIP provides for treatment plant capacity that meets regulatory requirements, future growth, a completely updated and renewed collection and delivery system sized for build-out and the renewal and replacement of aging plant assets.
-The Plan of Finance projects financing through 2031 to ensure funding is available to meet capital improvement needs.
+The Plan of Finance projects financing through 2032 to ensure funding is available to meet capital improvement needs.
 Capital project projections and the associated Plan of Finance are updated on an annual basis.

-A bond issue is anticipated for late 2022 to fund the next phase of the CIP, with additional bond issues projected for 2025 and 2028.
+A bond issue is anticipated for late 2024 to fund the next phase of the CIP, with additional bond issues projected for 2027 and 2030.

-As part of a 2020 bond refunding in November 2020, Fitch Ratings, Inc. upgraded its rating on UOSA's regional sewerage system revenue bonds from AA+ to AAA, the highest rating that can be awarded.
-In addition, Standard & Poor's and Moody's both reaffirmed their respective ratings of AAA and Aal as part of the refunding.
+As part of a 2022 bond issuance in December 2022, Fitch Ratings, Inc. and Standard & Poor's both reaffirmed their ratings on UOSA's regional sewerage system revenue bonds at AAA, the highest rating that can be awarded.
+In addition, Moody's reaffirmed its rating of Aal.